-The proposed decision of the Administrative Law Judge in this matter was mailed to the parties in accordance with Section 311 of the Public Utilities Code, and comments were allowed under Rule 14.3 of the Commission's Rules of Practice and Procedure.
+The proposed decision of the Administrative Law Judge in this matter was mailed to the parties in accordance with Section 311 of the Public Utilities Code, and comments were allowed under Rule 14.3.
 Comments were filed on September 28, 2017 and reply comments were filed on October 3, 2017.
 The proposed decision has been modified to reflect these comments consistent with the law.